tdpetrou/Data-Science-in-Two-Minutes/Machine Learning.md

 ###Flexible vs Inflexible Models
 * Flexible - Model has more knobs to tune and fit more wiggly (non-linear data).
 More prone to overfitting.
 * Inflexible - Less knobs to tune.
-More rigid and usually more assumptions and easiert to intepret.
+More rigid and usually more assumptions and easier to interpret.

 ###Parametric vs Non-Parametric Model
 * Parametric - the form of the model is known before hand.
 Finite number of parameters.
-Machine learns the cofficients/parameters of the model.
+Machine learns the coefficients/parameters of the model.
 More rigid but simpler to learn and interpret.
 Examples are linear, logistic regression and linear support vector machines.
 * Non-Parametric - Does not mean no parameters.
-The funcitonal form of the model is not set before hand.
+The functional form of the model is not set before hand.
 Potentially infinite number of parameters.
 K-nearest neighbors, decision trees, RBF kernel Support Vector Machines

 [Blog Post][para vs non blog]
 [Quora Thread][quora para vs non]